Terms and Conditions

 4. Your right to cancel

 You have the right to cancel your purchase of a membership and receive a full refund for up to seven (7) days after you purchase the membership.
 Once you have notified us that you wish to cancel your purchase of a membership, any sum owed to you will be refunded to you as soon as possible and in any event within thirty (30) days of your cancellation.
-If you have arranged automatic renewal of your membership subscription you may cancel it at any time by instructing the Society that you do not wish to renew and cancelling your auto-renewal arrangements.
+If you have arranged automatic renewal of your membership subscription you may cancel it at any time by instructing the Society that you do not wish to renew and cancelling your auto-renewal arrangements with PayPal.

 All notices you send us must be sent to the contact details for the Thomas Hardy Society provided on this site.